I know you're saying, why didn't you tell him that during the break?

 I didn't say they're cheating anybody.

-From no less than the New York Times, March 24th of this year, General Electric, the nation's largest corporation had a very good year in 2010.
+At any rate, from no less than the New York Times, March 24th of this year, General Electric, the nation's largest corporation, had a very good year in 2010.

 That's their U.S. profit.